amir-abdi/disentanglement-pytorch/README.md

 Install the requirements: `pip install -r requirements.txt` \
 Or build conda environment: `conda env create -f environment.yml`

 The library visualizes the ***reconstructed images*** and the ***traversed latent spaces*** and saves them as static frames as well as animated GIFs.
-It also extensively uses the [Weights & Biases](https://www.wandb.com/) toolkit to log the training (loss, metrics, misc, etc.) and the visualizations.
+It also extensively uses the web-based Weights & Biases toolkit for logging and visualization purposes.

 ### Training